 - 2.1.1.
 Implementing Agency (IA) will be the entity responsible for execution of the project. - 2.1.2.
 Entities eligible for consideration as Implementing Agencies (IAs) under this scheme should be legal entities including, Farmer Producer Organisations (FPOs/ FPCs) along with their federations, Cooperatives/ Societies, Partnership Firms, Companies or combination thereof.
 To qualify for selection as an Implementing Agency (IA) under this scheme, the applicant entity must comply with the following criteria: - Net Worth: The applicant entity must demonstrate a net worth that is at least equivalent to the equity contribution of the IA proposed in the project.
-Net Worth shall be computed using the formula, Net Worth = Share capital + Reserves and surplus. - Equity Contribution: The applicant entity is mandated to contribute a minimum of 20% of the IA's Cost Component as equity in the proposed project.
+Net Worth for body corporate would be as per the definition specified in Companies Act 2013, and for other entities it would be determined through [Assets LESS Liabilities] - Equity Contribution: The applicant entity is mandated to contribute a minimum of 20% of the IA's Cost Component as equity in the proposed project.
 This equity contribution must be substantiated through appropriate financial documentation and validated by the concerned authorities. - Relevant Experience: The applicant entity must possess and demonstrate substantial and relevant experience in fields such as agricultural or horticultural input supply, production, aggregation, trading, food processing, exporting, retailing, or logistics provision.
 This experience must be documented and verifiable to ensure the entity's capability to effectively manage and execute the project. - Turnover: The applicant entity is required to have an annual turnover, defined as the total revenue generated by the company within a financial year, that is at least equal to the total cost of the project.
 Turnover would mean the total monies realised through sale of good and/or services - Term Loan: For the project to be considered viable, it is imperative that the applicant entity secures a loan sanctioned by RBI Approved Scheduled Commercial Bank or Financial Institution (FIs) that constitutes at least 20% of the IA's Cost Component.
 This sanctioned loan must be confirmed by relevant banking institutions and documented appropriately to demonstrate the financial backing and feasibility of the project. - Bank/ FI Appraisal Note: A detailed Appraisal Note from the Bank/ FI Sanctioning the term loan.
 This should be from RBI approved FIs.